 News

-Now holding real power, Caesar allied himself with two key people, Pompey and Crassus.
 Pompey was a war hero who had been badly treated by the Senate, while Crassus was a multimillionaire.
+The two men were rivals but Caesar was able to bridge the gap between them and the three men ...

-April 9 at 9 p.m. on KPBS TV - Caesar has brokered an uneasy alliance with the two other most powerful men in the Republic, Pompey and Crassus, and the trio dominate the political system.
+Episode 2: “Veni Vidi Vici” premieres Tuesday, April 9 at 9 p.m. on KPBS TV - Caesar has brokered an uneasy alliance with the two other most powerful men in the Republic, Pompey and Crassus ...

 Some results have been hidden because they may be inaccessible to you